 It’s also a good idea to inspect those protections from time to time for trapped gravel, as those may scratch the tank on a fall.

 KTM offers a carbon fiber replacement in the catalog (p/n 63503990044, about £306) which is default equipment in the R Rally.

 In the UK Kodama composite is offering a carbon/kevlar cover to put on top of the existing plastic protection, adding the abrasion resistance (Kevlar is very resistant to abrasion, carbon by itself is not). £110. (source)

 Rade/Garage makes swanky replacements for the tank protectors in carbon/kevlar. €279.

-Fist is a simple plastic guard available to screw on top (€75) to protect it.
-If impact there is that part will take the brunt of the impact, protecting the spigot.
+Also available is a simple plastic guard available to screw on top (€75) to protect it. on impact that part will take the brunt of the impact, protecting the spigot.